sourcegraph/handbook/content/departments/engineering/teams/batch-changes/index.md

 ## Contact

-- For general questions or concerns, #batch-changes channel or @batchers on Slack.
+- For general questions or concerns, #ask-batch-changes channel or @batchers on Slack.
 - For engineering support requests, customer questions, or anything else, @batcher-support on Slack.
 - @sourcegraph/batchers team or [team/batchers label](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fbatchers) on GitHub.